Insulin Access and Affordability

 - Michigan is working toward a partnership to produce the state's insulin supply.
 This would allow the state to develop its own state facility, capable of manufacturing insulin.

-- Texas requires insulin manufacturers to report to the state Health and Human Services Commission if a generic or biosimilar equivalent is unavailable due to a pay-for-delay contract.
+In a related regulatory action, Texas requires insulin manufacturers to report to the state Health and Human Services Commission the reasons behind generic or biosimilar unavailability.

 Coverage for Diabetic Supplies

-In addition to insulin, several states have pursued copayment limitations on diabetic supplies.
-Comprehensive diabetes care can include the usage of diabetic supplies such as blood glucose meters, test strips, insulin pumps and continuous glucose monitors (CGMs).
+According to the American Diabetes Association, comprehensive medical evaluation for diabetes can include the usage of diabetic supplies such as blood glucose meters, test strips, insulin pumps and continuous glucose monitors (CGMs).
 Depending on the type of diabetes and medical care provided, some patients need to check their blood glucose levels 1 to 4 times a day.
 Glucose levels are typically tracked using blood glucose meters that require single-use test strips, or with a CGM which continuously tracks levels throughout the day.

 While important, these tools may pose financial challenges for some patients.
 Coverage for CGMs varies by state, particularly under Medicaid and state-regulated private insurance plans.
 In Florida, Medicaid covers CGMs for eligible individuals.
 Similarly, all health policies in Illinois must cover CGMs for persons requiring insulin for diabetic management.
 Below are examples of states that have passed legislation addressing diabetic supply costs.